Weddings and Commitment Ceremonies

 1. Bouquets are permitted but they may not contain any plant species on the Wyoming State Designated Noxious Weeds list nor the Teton Country Declared Species List (e.g., Baby’s Breath).

-2. Photography and film/videography are authorized under the following conditions, must be included in the permit, and the permittee is required to ensure they are aware of the permit conditions:
+7. Photography and film/videography are authorized under the following conditions, and the permittee is required to ensure their photographer/videographer are aware of the permit conditions:

-• Maximum of 2 photographers (which are included in the total participant count).
+• Photographers/Videographers, along with officiants and event planners, are included in the total participant count.

 • Equipment must be carried at all times, except for small tripods used to hold cameras.